Cyber-Mint/devops-bootcamp/resources/s01e03-database-migrations.md

 ## Flyway
 The first thing to check is whether the database you plan to use is supported by Flyway.
 For this document we assume [MS SQL Server](https://flywaydb.org/documentation/database/sqlserver).
 [Check the docs here](https://flywaydb.org/documentation/).

-We also focus on the [Flyway command line tool](https://flywaydb.org/documentation/usage/commandline/) rather than embedded tools such as Maven.
+We also focus on the [Flyway command line tool](https://flywaydb.org/documentation/usage/commandline/) rather than embedded tools such as Maven/Gradle.
 Rather than install the tool locally, we prefer to use [the docker image](https://hub.docker.com/r/flyway/flyway).
 If you do want to run flyway against a docker hosted database, remember that it must be on the same docker network.